-One of my favorite parenting strategies is one that is easy to forget — playful engagement.
+One of my favorite parenting strategies is one that is so often forgotten — playful engagement.
 It’s easy to see why.
-We spend so much time focused on correcting our kid’s behaviors that we don’t spend enough time connecting with them.
+We spend so much time focused on correcting our children’s behaviors that we don’t spend enough time connecting with them.
 Who has time for play when the goal is behavior modification?
 We want obedience.
 We want compliance.
-What we should want instead is connection and healing.
+But what we should want instead is connection and healing.
 Changed behaviors are the result of connection, not the cause of it.

 One of our parenting defaults is to navigate to compliance using the path of least resistance.
 Sure, that sounds appealing on the face of it, but parenting isn’t about finding the path of least resistance.
 It isn’t an exercise in efficiency.
 It’s about training and healing.
 It’s about letting our kids know that they are safe and that they can trust us.